caiocsgomes/articles/2-argocd-app-of-apps-implementation.md

-# An implementation of the App of Apps pattern using ArgoCD (NOT FINISHED)
+# An implementation of the App of Apps pattern using ArgoCD

 This arcticle describes a practical implementation of the app of apps pattern using argocd with a real-world example using helm templating.
-This pattern in argocd allows to create a single application (let's call it *app-of-apps* for convenience) that contains that contain all the other applications that we want to deploy in the cluster.
+This pattern in argocd allows to create a single application (let's call it *app-of-apps* for convenience) that contains all the other applications that we want to deploy in the cluster.
 This is specially useful when we want to bootstrap a cluster and want argocd to take care of deploying all the applications in the cluster.
 In this scenario we only deploy the *app-of-apps* application, and, as this application contains all the other applications as child apps, argocd will take care of deploying yhem.